 KMPH is back on the air after going off the air in August 2010.
 They're running Latino programming fed directly to the transmitter by satellite from back East.
 Paul Shinn, KMPH's new contract engineer, reports that there have been several break-ins of the KTRB building with mostly copper wiring being stripped from the electrical circuits in the building.
 The Modesto Police Departmentís Canine Unit will be using the building to train new K-9 officers in the future.
 Plans for the building and site have not been divulged by owner Harry Pappas of Reno, Nevada.
 Attempts to sell the property have been unsuccessful.

 Gary Avey, Mr. Microphone Man, and his wife Norma on recent trip to the Ronald Reagan Museum in Simi Valley, CA in 2012.

 Our centenarian, co-museum founder and board member Cecil Lynch has turned 102 in 2013.
 Congratulations!
 (Photo by John Chappell)

 Tammy Lynn (Drew, Hollingsworth,) former KTRB Country 86 personality.
-Now living in Grangeville, Idaho with her husband Drew who is the Chief of Police.
+Now living in Grangeville, Idaho with her husband Morgan who is the Chief of Police.
 Tammy works at KORT radio in Grangeville where this photo was taken in 2012.
 (Courtesy of the KORT Face Book page. )

 1980's KTRB's Jon Bellizzi on the air.
 Photo with horse part of a promotion for a horse event in Oakdale.